CentaurusInfra/arktos/docs/design-proposals/global-scheduler/GlobalResourceScheduler-ClusterCrdController-ver0.1.md

 This module allows global resource scheduler register, deregister (or unregister), get and list existing clusters.

--   Cluster is a set of nodes.

--   Nodes are VM or host machines for running containerized applications in Pods.
+-   Cluster consists of a group of nodes and nodes are host machines for hosting/running VM/Container PODs.

 -   Namespace is a virtual cluster inside a Kubernetes cluster.
 There can be multiple namespaces inside a single Kubernetes cluster, and they are all